rezzcode/zoea-opensource/CONTRIBUTING.md

 - Want to contribute a Markdown tutorial? → `guides/intro-to-prs.md`
 - Want to show a simple Python fix? → `solutions/python-fix-example/your_file.py`
+- Want to add a translation to the guide? → `translations/Guide/guide-directory/fileName.lang.md`
 - Want to practice resolving merge conflicts?
 We’ll set up sample ones soon!

 ## 🚧 What We're Still Planning